rogerboesch/vectrex-dev/README.md

 I start(ed).
 You can either follow the tutorials by install Classics Coder Vectrex IDE or with your favored editor using just the command line

-*Note: Classics Coder is (at the moment) mainly focused on simple examples but therefore perfect for the beginner and learner.
+Classics Coder is (at the moment) mainly focused on simple examples and btherefore perfect for the beginner and learner.
-If you search for a Vextrex IDE that supports more feautures
+Also it just runs on macOS (iOS coming soon) but nativelz and without security restrictions on macOS (Up to Big Sur) *Note: If you search for a Vextrex IDE that supports more features for professional development take a look at [VIDE](https://github.com/malbanGit/Vide)*

 ## Classics Coder for Vectrex